 2. Project Evaluation and Selection

-The selection of Eligible Transactions is the responsibility of the Corporate Services Department (CSD) in consultation with internal and external expert stakeholders, this may include the combined effort of Planning Infrastructure and Economic Development, Legal and other departments, as required.
-CSD will select the eligible capital project(s) that meet the guidelines set out above.
+The selection of Eligible Transactions is the responsibility of the Finance Services Department (FSD) in consultation with internal and external expert stakeholders, this may include the combined effort of Planning Infrastructure and Economic Development, Legal and other departments, as required.
+The Finance Servies Department will select the eligible capital project(s) that meet the guidelines set out above.
 Projects must also comply with all applicable laws and regulations, and policies of the City of Ottawa, including on assessing social and environmental risks of projects.
-CSD will verify the suitability and eligibility with the Planning Infrastructure and Economic Development Department.
+The Finance Servies Department will verify the suitability and eligibility with the Planning Infrastructure and Economic Development Department.
 The internal or external legal representative(s) will draft a debenture by-law clearly outlining the use of proceeds, amongst other items, that includes a Schedule to the by-law listing the eligible capital projects to be financed by the debenture, and the list of eligible capital projects will be shared on the City’s website.
 A confirming by-law shall be passed by City Council authenticating the debenture by-law.

 3. Management of Proceeds